mccright/rrl/AudioBooks/README.md

 ebook: https://www.overdrive.com/media/8918477/weyward
 By [Emilia Hart](https://www.bookseriesinorder.com/emilia-hart/)

 Reader Notes:  "Weyward" main characters: Altha (1619), Violet (1942), and Kate (2019) all of whom live in Crows Beck, Cumbria, England, and all three were controlled and victimized by men.
+Each had the ability to *hear* the nature around them in ways unknown to the rest of us.
+In a way that remains undisclosed, they also had some ability to communicate *need* or *instruction* to parts of that natural world (*some insects and crows are described in the book*) in ways that were sometimes refered to as *witchcraft* by the society that surrounded them.
+It was an interesting story that seemed a little like a proposal for a movie.
 BookInsider Summary: https://www.bookseriesinorder.com/emilia-hart/
 Short Summary on BookBrowse: https://www.bookbrowse.com/reviews/index.cfm/book_number/4606/weyward
 Interview With an Author: Emilia Hart: https://www.lapl.org/collections-resources/blogs/lapl/interview-author-emilia-hart